ClientTrafficPolicy¶

-ClientTrafficPolicy configures how Envoy Gateway handles incoming client connections.
-It controls client-facing behavior such as TCP settings, HTTP protocol versions, TLS, client IP detection, and connection management.
+ClientTrafficPolicy configures how Envoy Gateway handles incoming client connections, including TLS, protocol settings, client IP detection, and connection management.

 apiVersion: gateway.envoyproxy.io/v1alpha1